 Some of the projects that our undergraduate students have worked on include, but are not limited to:

-Virtual Reality – work on an avatar team to develop virtual reality projects such as our Mission to Mars, etc. VR headsets are not needed.
+Virtual Reality – work on an avatar team to develop virtual reality projects such as our Moon Base 2044 or create an AI campus, etc.

-NOTE: all students will begin by participating in a short “Virtual Reality Academy (VRA)” to gain working knowledge familiarity with DLG’s 3D virtual college campus before beginning their selected project.
+NOTE: all students will begin by participating in a short “Virtual Reality Academy (VRA)” to gain working knowledge familiarity with DLG’s 3D virtual high school campus before beginning their selected project.

-Artificial Intelligence Fundamentals - a very challenging project-based introduction to Artificial Intelligence Fundamentals for students with some computer programming background and experience with college-level mathematics.
+Artificial Intelligence Fundamentals - an extremely challenging project-based introduction to Artificial Intelligence Fundamentals for students with strong computer programming background and experience with college-level mathematics.
+Our most technically and programmatically challenging project we’ve ever offered.

-Cybersecurity Fundamentals– learn basic cybersecurity and apply it to create a cybersecurity game in virtual world.
+Cybersecurity Fundamentals– learn basic cybersecurity and apply it to create a cybersecurity game in virtual world or cyber testbed for ethical hacking.

 3D Printed Drone Engineering – gain experience as an avatar in “drone” engineering design principles.